CallumAlder/ES/CW1/README.md

 ## About the System
 Skadoosh systems consists of two raspberry Pi micro-controllers.
 One Pi gathers sensor data and compresses each value to an output of 0 to 127 for the synthesizer to interpret an effect.
-This part of the system is the _sensor module_.
+This part of the system is the _Sensor module_.
 The compressed values are communicated to the other Pi via an encrypted port of the public MQTT Broker: '[iot.eclipse.org](iot.eclipse.org)'.
 The other Pi is connected to the synthesizer via its serial port and communicates the mapped sensor data to produce changes.
 This part of the system is the _MIDI module_.